Softwarica-Projects/Sem5-MobileApp-MovieHub/README.md

 ### Hive Database Integration
 Both login and signup functionalities utilize the Hive database for local data storage.
 Hive provides a lightweight, fast, and reliable solution for managing user data within the app, supporting offline access and quick authentication.

+## Sprint 4 Features

+### 1. API Integration for Authentication
+Login and register functionality are integrating with backend APIs.
+The authentication system now supports credential validation and user registration through secure API endpoints.

+### 2. Dashboard API Implementation
+Implemented comprehensive API integration for all dashboard features:
+- **Featured Movies**: Fetching of movie which are marked as featured
+- **Popular Movies**: Movies with high ratings
+- **Recently Added Movies**: List of movies that are added recently
+- **Genres**: Genre list with updated categories